Staff Wages Report

 Absences: This heading is split into sub-headings for each absence type scheduled over the selected time period.
 It displays the absence hours scheduled for each absence type, both paid and unpaid.

 Break Reduction: The number of hours deducted from the Total Hours (Paid) to take into account daily lunch breaks.
-This can be assigned for a whole nursery or individually through the system-wide HR Settings, or through HR Settings on the Contracts/Entitlements page of the staff profile, respectively.
+This can be assigned for a whole nursery or individually through the system-wide HR Settings, or through HR Settings on the Contracts/Entitlements page of the employee profile, respectively.

 Total Hours (Paid): The sum of all paid activity hours and paid absences, with break reduction being deducted from the total.